Wade Morissette: Yoga, Reiki and other

 Wade has been practising and teaching yoga since 1995.
-He has completed Iyengar, Classical Ashtanga and Ashtanga Vinyasa Yoga teacher training.
+He has completed Iyengar, Classical Ashtanga and Ashtanga (vinyasa) yoga teacher training.
 He has studied Vinyasa, Viniyoga, Anusara and Kriya yoga, as well as zazen, Vedic chanting, and active movement and sound meditations with some of the best-known teachers in Canada, North America, and India.
 He is also a Reiki master, certified Phoenix Rising yoga therapist, and Viniyoga Therapist.
 He leads teacher trainings, workshops, retreats, and music-dance evenings internationally.

 Writing and speaking

 Wade has had features published in the Yoga Journal and Maclean's Magazine.
-His work also includes the book Transformative Yoga: Five Keys to Unlocking Inner Bliss (2009), which he co-authored with his twin Alanis Morissette.
+His work includes the book Transformative Yoga: Five Keys to Unlocking Inner Bliss (2009), which he co-authored with his twin Alanis Morissette.
 He is also planning a series of motivational seminars.